Wolverine971/9takes/src/blog/enneagram/enneagram-type-8.md

 <h2 id="stress">🤯 Enneagram 8s Under Stress</h2>

+Under duress, the normally assertive and action-oriented Type 8 may become uncharacteristically withdrawn, isolated, and detached.
-A type 8's stress number is 5.

-<a href="/blog/enneagram/enneagram-type-5">Type 5s</a> are analytical, independent, and private.
+A type 8's stress number is 5. <a href="/blog/enneagram/enneagram-type-5">Type 5s</a> are analytical, independent, and private.
 When an 8 is stressed, they become more withdrawn and self-isolated from others.
 They may become cold and distant in their relationships.
 They might also struggle to say exactly what they feel, fearing their vulnerability not being well received.

+They may retreat into a world of intellectualization and analysis, becoming excessively preoccupied with their thoughts and ideas as a means of coping with stress.
+The stressed Type 8 might become more secretive and withholding, hoarding information and resources as a way to maintain a sense of control and power.
+They may also become more cynical and mistrustful, viewing others as potential threats to their autonomy and independence.

 Read more about <a href="/blog/enneagram/enneagram-stress-number">other types under stress </a>

 </section>